Understanding Obsolete Inventory Definition Causes and How to Manage It Effectively

 Is your warehouse filled with unsold products?
-These items keep piling up, taking up valuable storage space, and tying up capital that could be used for business growth.
-Without proper management, they turn into obsolete inventory or dead stock which can lead to significant financial losses.
+These items keep accumulating, taking up valuable space and tying up capital that could be better used for business growth.
+Without proper management, they can turn into obsolete inventory or dead stock, resulting in significant financial losses.

-So how can you prevent and manage obsolete inventory before it impacts your profitability?
+How can you prevent and manage obsolete inventory before it affects your profitability?

 Key Takeaways